 A lie is an untruth.
 However, it’s the verb form of lie that people find difficult to distinguish from lay.
-The verb lie means to tell a falsehood.
-Here’s an example of lie in a sentence:
+The verb lie can mean to tell a falsehood.
+Here’s an example of that version of lie in a sentence:

 If to tell an untruth were the only meaning of lie, using these two words properly would be less of a challenge.
 However, lie can also mean to recline or to rest in a flat position.
-Notice this example:
+Look at this example:

 (pLAce) and (recLIne)

-This mnemonic should help you remember that lay, which begins with the letters L-A, has a long A sound like its definition: to place.
-On the other hand, lie, which starts with the letters L-I, has a long I sound like its definition: to recline.
+This mnemonic should help you remember that lay, which begins with the letters L-A, has a long a sound like the one in its definition: to place.
+On the other hand, lie, which starts with the letters L-I, has a long sound like the one in its definition: to recline.

-There’s still one more thing you need to know.
-When you are talking about reclining, the past tense of lie is lay!
-Here’s an example.
+There’s still one more thing you need to know: So far, we’ve been using the verbs lay and lie in their infinitive/present tense forms.
+But when you are talking about reclining, the past tense of lie is lay, which definitely contributes to the confusion!
+Here’s an example: